UnderGrounder96/rentAcar/README.md

 This program was created under Windows 10 (x64) Operative System using <br />
 NodeJS 12.16.3 (+ ExpressJS 4.16.3), npm 6.14.4 and MySQL 5.7.14.

+Created to be easy to use and it is fool proof (to a degree).<br />
+All user inputs return success or error messages.<br />

 ## Prerequisites

 In order to use the ExpressJS program it is highly necessary to have an _internet connection_ and install: